Reishimanfr/The-World-Machine-Bot/README.md

   # Values between 0 - 100 (percent).
 This will be ignored if enableSkipvote is set to false
   skipvoteThreshold: 50

-  # Sets how many people should be in vc for skipvotes to be enabled
+  # Sets how many people should be in vc for skip votes to be enabled
-  # -1 -> Always initiate skipvote
+  # -1 -> Always initiate skip vote
   skipvoteMemberRequirement: 3
 ```
 </details>

 ## ❓ Support

-Please message me on discord (@rei.shi) or [the support server](https://discord.gg/QGeraSWsan) and ask any question you want regarding the bot.
+Please message me on Discord (@rei.shi) or [the support server](https://discord.gg/QGeraSWsan) and ask any question you want regarding the bot.
 Also, be sure to check the wiki for the most common topics!

 ## 📦 Dependencies